pavja2/dmvcraft/README.md

 As mayor you can sell (or give) plots to your residents by standing in a claimed chunk and using the command ``/ plot forsale <price>``.
 Residents can claim plots for sale by standing in them and using the command ``/plot claim``.

 ### Other town features
 You can easily get back to your town's homeblock (the first block claimed) with ``/town spawn``.
-There are tons of other towny features as well, for more detailed documentation check out: https://github.com/TownyAdvanced/Towny/wiki
+There are tons of other towny features as well, such as the ability to join up with other towns and form nations (allowing your residents to teleport between towns within the nation).
+For more detailed documentation check out: https://github.com/TownyAdvanced/Towny/wiki

 ## Character Development
 The server has the popular McMMO plugin installed.
 This allows you to level your character according to many different RPG mechanics and unlock special perks and abilities as you progress.
 This happens more or less in the background and will impact things like mining, farming, combat and so forth as you rank up.